edgelesssys/marblerun/BUILD.md

-# Edgeless Mesh Build and Development Guide
+# Build and Development Guide

 ## Repo layout

-Edgeless Mesh is written entirely in Go and build on top of Edgeless RT that is written in C++.
+Edgeless Mesh is written entirely in Go and builds on Edgeless RT, which is written largely in C/C++.

 ### Control Plane